QLTS for US Attorneys

-Bookings to sit for the assessments close four weeks before an assessment date.
+Bookings to sit for the assessments normally close 4-6 weeks before an assessment date.
 You can register your details with the assessment provider before you have obtained a Certificate of Eligibility but must have the certificate in hand when you book a specific assessment date.

 QLTS School is the premier course provider of the QLTS assessments today.
 We offer the Ultimate Preparation Course for the QLTS assessments – which is the most comprehensive, affordable and flexible way to prepare for the assessments.
 We have a dedicated department to serve US attorneys.